-We will journey through different land and waterscapes.
+As we journey, we need to notice changes in the environment.
 These may be permanent changes as we move from one environment to another (e.g. the topography we are journeying through) or temporary (e.g. water levels, flow, volume, wind, waves).
+We need to be able to evaluate these and decide if they impact upon us.

-Skill: Can we identify these changes as we travel?
+Skill: Can we identify the changes in the environment as we travel?
 Can we evaluate these and decide on appropriate action if they impact upon us?

 Skill: Can we evaluate and change in situ the travelling method we are using (e.g. paddling solo or tandem, rafting, sailing, poling, using ropes or portaging) and decide on the most appropriate method to use at any given time?
+Can we adapt to our methods as required because of the load we are carrying?